 - 1 The tool uses positioning logic to move to the starting point - 2 The control positions the tool above the workpiece surface to the starting point for the approach position.
-This position in the plane results from a tangential arc on which the control moves the tool when approaching the contour - Further information: "Positioning logic in OCM cycles", Page 316 - 3 The control then moves the tool to the first plunging depth using the feed rate for plunging - 4 The tool approaches and moves along the contour helically on a tangential arc until the entire contour is finished.
-Each subcontour is finished separately - 5 Finally, the tool moves to Q200 SET-UP CLEARANCE at Q253 F PRE-POSITIONING and then to Q260 CLEARANCE HEIGHT at FMAX
+This position in the plane results from a tangential arc on which the control moves the tool when approaching the contour

+Further information: "Positioning logic in OCM cycles", Page 336

+- 3 The control then moves the tool to the first plunging depth using the feed rate for plunging - 4 The tool approaches and moves along the contour helically on a tangential arc until the entire contour is finished.
+Each subcontour is finished separately - 5 Finally, the tool moves with Q253 F PRE-POSITIONING to Q200 SET-UP CLEARANCE and then at FMAX to Q260 CLEARANCE HEIGHT